WHYAMERICASUCKS.COM

 Desk Setup

-The strongest environmental reporting here is not generic climate copy.
-It is local record work tied to permits, agencies, land-use fights, water systems, and infrastructure risk.
+Environmental reporting here starts with local records: permits, agencies, land-use fights, water systems, and infrastructure risk.

 Desk Setup